Get Started with Version Control

 All tracked and modified files will appear in blue in the Local Changes tab of the Version Control window.
 You can open the diff preview and check changes for the selected file.

-If you are happy with the changes, click Commit or press Ctrl+Alt+K. You can review your changes once again right in the Commit Changes dialog.
+If you are happy with the changes, click Commit or press Ctrl+Shift+Alt+K. You can review your changes once again right in the Commit Changes dialog.

 You can find all your commits in the Log tab of the Version Control window.